 The eggplant can be sliced and grilled up to 24 hours before preparing the rest of the dish.
 Store the grilled eggplant tightly covered in the refrigerator.

-Although grilling the eggplant imparts more flavor, you can omit this step and simply stir fry the eggplant with the sauce for a total of 6 to 8 minutes.
+Although grilling the eggplant imparts more flavor, you can omit this step and simply stir-fry the eggplant with the sauce for a total of six to eight minutes.